Skip to main content Skip to footer

 And while the naked eye can't observe this, sensors can.
 Iot sensors are low cost, provide heaps of actionable data, and give employees information on these symptoms that can go missed if you're only looking for visually noticeable symptoms.

-Of course, you’ll want to ensure the workstations that are being used to house this data and analyze it are designed to do so.
-Solutions like a din rail computer or HMI interfaces that are designed to be run near industrial machinery are well-advised.
-Manufacturers who build these workstations to be truly industrial grade will ensure they’re fortified against internal damage from debris like dust and moisture and also properly fall tested for a true rugged design.
+Of course, you'll want to ensure the workstations that are being used to house this data and analyze it are designed to do so.
+Solutions like rack mount PCs or HMI interfaces that are designed to be run near industrial machinery are well-advised.
+Manufacturers who build these workstations to be truly industrial grade will ensure they're fortified against internal damage from debris like dust and moisture and also properly fall tested for a true rugged design.

 Downtime is Unavoidable, Unplanned Downtime is Not